Sergei Korolev: Awards and honours

-Korolev, ultimately, will be remembered for the new genre of science and innovation management, a program manager, an idea that was not fully understood or realized until the 1990s.
-Korolev, an engineer by training, was able to navigate the unpredictable and dangerous Soviet politics of Moscow, secure funding and support of leadership to the cause that was only vaguely defined (space exploration), create a shared vision to sell the idea to an extended set of disparate stakeholders, create an entirely new segment of science and, finally, deliver a concrete value that defied imaginations.
-This genre of program management and its ability to make a profound impact, found parallels and support in 90's Silicon valley where Korolev enjoys a cult following and remains an inspiration as the "startup CEO."
+Korolev, an engineer by training, was able to navigate the unpredictable and dangerous Soviet politics of Moscow, secure funding and support of leadership to the cause that was only vaguely defined (space exploration), create a shared vision to sell the idea to an extended set of disparate stakeholders, and create an entirely new segment of science.

 Among his awards, Korolev was twice honored as Hero of Socialist Labour, in 1956 and 1961.
 He was also a Lenin Prize winner in 1971, and was awarded the Order of Lenin three times, the Order of the Badge of Honour and the Medal "For Labour Valour".

 In 1958 he was elected to the Academy of Sciences of the USSR.
 In 1969 and 1986, the USSR issued 10 kopek postage stamps honoring Korolev.
 In addition he was made an Honorary Citizen of Korolyov and received the Medal "In Commemoration of the 800th Anniversary of Moscow".

-Sergei Khrushchev claimed that the Nobel Prize committee attempted to award Korolev but the award was turned down by Khrushchev in order to maintain harmony within the Council of Chief Designers.
+Sergei Khrushchev claimed that his father Nikita rejected a Nobel Prize for Korolev out of concern that the award would anger the rest of the Council of Chief Designers.

 In 1990, Korolev was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.